Why Choose Cloud-Native Over Virtualized Applications?

 Scalability – The Ultimate Limitation

 Since Application Virtualization uses a VPN, Customers will need to manage their own VPN(s).
 As we all know, VPNs are not the most reliable networks and can disconnect from time to time.
 As VPNs do not always recover automatically, when a VPN has disconnected, users may need to reconnect the application with the server manually.

 The biggest advantage of a Cloud Native solution is its scalability; It can be easily scaled out.
 When users increase, just add more servers to expand the database and you’re ready to go.
 Due to the structural difference, a Virtualized App can NOT be scaled out.
 A Virtualized App can only be scaled up when the database is getting bigger.
 Such a scale-up is supported by hardware expansion which will eventually reach its limit.

 While Cloud-Native only makes changes to the source code for updates, using Citrix to stream the application to a client’s computer is similar to streaming a movie.
 It’s data-hungry, and therefore needs much more bandwidth.
 Whenever there is too much traffic on the Internet or provided smaller bandwidth, it will take much longer to operate.

 Almost Unusable on Mobile Devices

-The costly scale up with Virtualized Apps has a provider restrict the usage of the server, so rather than creating a Virtualized desktop, it only provides one instance for the application.
+The costly scale-up with Virtualized Apps has a provider restrict the usage of the server, so rather than creating a Virtualized desktop, it only provides one instance for the application.
 This is why you can only see one screen at a time.

-Even though it’s Virtualized, Application Virtualization is a Windows desktop solution – The UI is not designed to use on tablets or mobile phone.
+Even though it’s Virtualized, Application Virtualization is a Windows desktop solution – The UI is not designed to use on tablets or mobile phones.
 The widely used right-click function, for example, would not be functional on mobile devices.

 Outdated and Unsupported